Korb/qa-portfolio/pdf-xchange.md

 **Type**: Enhancement

-**Problem**: Once OCR languages were installed (some 50+ MB for Asian languages), they were permanent—no uninstall option existed.
+**Problem**: Once OCR languages were installed (some 50+ MB for Asian languages), they were permanent — no uninstall option existed.

 **Evidence**: Before: no uninstall.
 After: per-language removal.
 <details>